 UK says Iran responsible for attack on Saudi oil facilities

-New York: Britain has concluded that Iran was responsible for attacks on oil facilities in Saudi Arabia, UK Prime Minister Boris Johnson said Sunday.
+New York: Britain has concluded that Iran was responsible for attacks on oil facilities in Saudi Arabia, U.K. Prime Minister Boris Johnson said Sunday.
+He said the U.K. would consider taking part in a U.S.-led military effort to bolster the Gulf kingdom's defenses.

-The UK Conservative prime minister also said the he would work with allies to "de-escalate" Middle East tensions that have soared since the September 14 attack on the world's largest oil processor and an oil field.
+But the Conservative prime minister also said the U.K. would work with allies to "de-escalate" Middle East tensions that have soared since the Sept.
+14 attack on the world's largest oil processor and an oil field.

 "We will be working with our American friends and our European friends to construct a response that tries to de-escalate tensions in the Gulf region," Johnson said.